stablekernel/protoc-gen-go-mcp/README.md

 protoc-gen-go-mcp
 -----------------
-This is a plugin for the [protoc compiler](https://grpc.io/docs/protoc-installation/) that generates a [model-context-protocol(MCP)](https://modelcontextprotocol.io/introduction) server based on a [protocol buffer](https://protobuf.dev/) definition.
-Conceptually, this allows an AI model to use existing gRPC codebases with natural language, allowing for rapid prototyping and usage of LLM capabilities for protobuf based codebases.
+This is a [Topeka](#topeka) plugin for the [protoc compiler](https://grpc.io/docs/protoc-installation/) that generates a [model-context-protocol(MCP)](https://modelcontextprotocol.io/introduction) server based on a [protocol buffer](https://protobuf.dev/) definition.
+Conceptually, this allows an AI model to use existing [gRPC](https://grpc.io/) codebases with natural language, allowing for rapid prototyping and usage of LLM capabilities for protobuf based codebases.

 #### Prerequisites
 - [Go](https://go.dev/doc/install) 1.20 or later